 Y Tu Mamá También is available to rent or buy.

-Part coming-of-age movie, road trip comedy-drama and teen sex comedy, Y Tu Mamá También is an exploration of teenage masculinity, social change and escape.
-It’s a movie that lulls you into a false sense of direction as the teen sex comedy of the opening twenty minutes morphs into a discussion on sexuality, friendship, freedom and vulnerability as Julio, Tenoch and Luisa hit the road.
+Dovetailing the classic coming-of-age movie with a road trip comedy-drama and teen sex comedy, Y Tu Mamá También explores teenage masculinity, social change and escape.
+It’s a movie that lulls you into a false sense of security as the teen sex comedy of the opening twenty minutes morphs into a discussion on sexuality, friendship, freedom and vulnerability as Julio, Tenoch and Luisa hit the road.

 The result is a stunning exploration of endings and beginnings as Julio and Tenoch bathe in the final summer of their adolescence alongside a woman who is hurriedly rewriting her life.
-Cuarón’s movie, at times, feels improvised as he allows his actors to shape their characters free from control.
-At the same time, the stunning cinematography of Emmanuel Lubezki wraps us in panoramic vistas that defy the intimacy of the conversations and observations we are party to.
-There’s an intimacy in Y Tu Mamá También that is rare in the coming-of-age genre as Cuarón unpicks the teenage male experience and purposefully subverts the foundations of the classic teen sex comedy.
-Here the film’s discussions on masculinity explore the unspoken love between two young men and the sexual fluidity of youth without ever needing to attribute labels.
+Cuarón’s movie often feels improvised as he allows his actors to shape their characters free from control.
+At the same time, the cinematography of Emmanuel Lubezki wraps us in panoramic vistas that defy the intimacy of the conversations and observations we are party to.
+Here there’s an intimacy in Y Tu Mamá También that is rare in the coming-of-age genre as Cuarón unpicks the teenage male experience and purposefully subverts the foundations of the classic teen sex comedy.
+This is a movie where discussions on masculinity, friendship, unspoken love and sexual fluidity never feel the need to attribute simple labels.

 Y Tu Mamá También is one of the greatest coming-of-age movies ever made and one of the finest examples of the power of the road trip genre.
-Here Cuarón’s masterpiece offers viewers something new with every viewing as we travel alongside Luisa, Julio and Tenoch during a summer where two boys shed the skin of their adolescence under the guidance of a woman urgently redefining the road she wishes to travel.
+Cuarón’s masterpiece offers viewers something new with every viewing as we travel alongside Luisa, Julio and Tenoch during a summer where two boys shed the skin of their adolescence under the guidance of a woman urgently redefining her chosen path.